The 2019 DevOps Dozen Categories

-Who was the key leader driving the charge within organizations that have had the most success with their DevOps transformations?
-We want to acknowledge them.
+We want to acknowledge the key leaders driving the charge within organizations that have had the most success with their DevOps transformations.

 This category seeks to recognize newer companies that have made an impact in the DevOps space and we believe will be tomorrow’s leaders.
 Nominees must be in the DevOps market less than 24 months.

 There’s an IT-related conference somewhere on practically every day and even more DevOps related events coming up each year.
 With so many events to choose from, we thought it would be good idea to hear from the DevOps community about their top choices.